cloudDDoSonline/BotAW_Shovel_Python/README.md

 # Usage

-1.To run from source code, install the Python environment first.
+1. To run from source code, install the Python environment first.
 It is recommended to install Python 3.9.13 version, because this is the version we have tested

 download link：[https://www.python.org/ftp/python/3.9.13/python-3.9.13-amd64.exe](https://www.python.org/ftp/python/3.9.13/python-3.9.13-amd64.exe)

 Remember to check when installing “Add Python 3.9 to PATH”

-2.Download the source code and click the green button on the github project page【Code】,【Download ZIP】, after downloading, unzip it
+2. Download the source code and click the green button on the github project page【Code】,【Download ZIP】, after downloading, unzip it

-3.Double click to run【install_dependencies.bat】Install the dependency package, this step only needs to be done once per computer
+3. Double click to run【install_dependencies.bat】Install the dependency package, this step only needs to be done once per computer

 【Notice】Before installing the dependency package, please close other windows and downloading applications